opendocsg/slw-judgments-backfill/2018_SGHC_168/report.md

  Taxation of costs is simply the ascertainment by an officer of the court, the taxing master, of the proper remuneration of a solicitor for business transacted. ‘[It] is ... a quantification machinery by means of which the recoverable amount of costs, disbursements, expenses, etc is ascertained.’
 For those purposes, the taxing master has incidental jurisdiction to take an account of such sums of money as may have been paid or duly appropriated towards satisfaction of the bill of costs; but he has no jurisdiction to order an account of dealings and pecuniary matters unconnected with the bill to be taxed.

-This is consistent with what the Court of Three Judges had to say about taxation proceedings in _Law Society of Singapore v Andre Ravindran Saravanapavan Arul_ [2011] 4 SLR 1184 (“ _Andre Ravindran_ ”) at [32]: that “[t]axation provides the best means for an aggrieved client _to determine what the proper fee is for the actual work done by his lawyer_ ” [emphasis added].
+This is consistent with what the Court of Three Judges had to say about taxation proceedings in _Law Society of Singapore v Andre Ravindran Saravanapavan Arul_ <span class="citation">[2011] 4 SLR 1184</span> (“ _Andre Ravindran_ ”) at [32]: that “[t]axation provides the best means for an aggrieved client _to determine what the proper fee is for the actual work done by his lawyer_ ” [emphasis added].

 55     Taxation by the court accordingly provides a conclusive and objective method of determining what fees the solicitor is entitled to.
 Further, in _Andre Ravindran_ , it was noted that all solicitors should act on the basis that they can have their bill of costs taxed and they must remember that many clients do not know this (at [33]).
 For this reason, the court warned that solicitors have an obligation to inform their clients of this option and they fail or omit to do so at their peril.